s-will/LocARNA/README.md

 in the cloned repository.
 Then, the installation essentially works like installing from source distribution.
-Note that, we will however require additional tools to build the documentation: help2man, pod2man.
+Note that, we will however require additional tools to build the documentation: notably, `help2man` and Perl's `pod2man`.

 -----